paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-109b-secure-water.md

   (A) establish appropriate criteria for monitoring wells to ensure the acquisition of long-term, high-quality data sets, including, to the maximum extent possible, the inclusion of real-time instrumentation and reporting;

-  (B) in coordination with the Advisory Committee and State and local water resource agencies—
+  (B) in coordination with the Advisory Committee and State and local water resource agencies and Tribes—

     (i) assess the current scope of groundwater monitoring based on the access availability and capability of each monitoring well in existence as of March 30, 2009; and

     (ii) develop and carry out a monitoring plan that maximizes coverage for each major aquifer system that is located in the United States; and

-  (C) prior to initiating any specific monitoring activities within a State after March 30, 2009, consult and coordinate with the applicable State water resource agency with jurisdiction over the aquifer that is the subject of the monitoring activities, and comply with all applicable laws (including regulations) of the State.
+  (C) prior to initiating any specific monitoring activities within a State or Tribal lands after March 30, 2009, consult and coordinate with the applicable State water resource agency or Tribe with jurisdiction over the aquifer that is the subject of the monitoring activities, and comply with all applicable laws (including regulations) of the State.

 (3) **Program objectives** — In carrying out the monitoring program described in paragraph (1), the Secretary shall—